INTERMEDIATE LEVEL COURSE

 THE MODES

-There are seven main Modes which are based on the Major Scale but starting on different Notes to produce different moods.
+As explained above, there are seven main Modes which are based on the Major scale but starting on different Notes to produce different moods.

 Their names in order are - Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian and Locrian.